do-community/hacktober-board/readme.md

 ## Hacktober Board

 Hacktober-board is an unofficial **Open Issues Board** for [Hacktoberfest](https://digitalocean.com).
-This project is built in Laravel using MySQL as database.
+This project is built with [Laravel](https://laravel.com).

-It is intended to help users, especially beginners, finding issues they can contribute to in order to participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com).
+It is intended to help users, especially beginners, finding issues they can contribute to in order to participate in Hacktoberfest.

 ## Setting Up a Dev Environment

 A Docker dev environment is included.
-You'll need Docker and Docker Compose installed.
+You'll need **Docker** and **Docker Compose** installed.
 To set these up, you can follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------